Answered By: Kathryn Ray Last Updated: Jun 01, 2020 Views: 22

-Afro-American newspaper archives "The Vault" (web) No subscription required.
+The AFRO Black History Archives: "The Vault" (No subscription required).
 Spans over 100 years of various editions of the AFRO newspapers.

 Chicago Defender (1910-1975) A digitized version of a leading African American newspaper, with more than two-thirds of its readership outside Chicago.
 This database contains the complete run of the Chicago Defender from 1910 to 1975.